-Usually, larger charter yachts, motor yachts or yachts operating in the Mediterranean offer the APA option.
+Usually, larger charter yachts, motor yachts or yachts operating in the Mediterranean offer the Plus Expenses (APA) option.
 The rate includes the charter yacht and its equipment, and a professional crew.
 The rate does not include the daily costs of operating the yacht, or your meals and activities.

 The yacht’s chef will contact you regarding the provisions.
 When you board, the charter yachts galley will already be stocked with your requested choices.
 Based on the information you provide, your crew will professionally arrange your provisioning.
 They will carefully sort, organize, and stow your food and beverages aboard the yacht prior your arrival.